Welcome to Seattle Central's International College Transfer advising pages!

 -Step 5: Visit the colleges on your list from Step 4

 The best way to really get a feel for a college is by visiting the campus, taking a tour, meeting with students, attending a class, reading the campus newspaper, eating in the cafeteria, and spending the night in a dorm (if possible).

 Once students choose their intended major, it is important to find out what courses are required for that particular degree.Following some of the more common academic pathways in a variety of fields, including recommended courses and information universities in Washington State that offer these majors.
 Please note that these are general recommendations.
 For specific details on degree requirements, please contact the institution you wish to attend.

 Where Can You Transfer?

-Seattle Central Community College has direct transfer agreements with the four-year schools and their branch campuses in the State of Washington.
+Seattle Central has transfer agreements with many universities / four-year colleges both in and out-of-state.
 Students transferring with an AA degree will be given 90 quarter credits towards their 180 credit baccalaureate degree.
 Students should work closely with an advisor or counselor to ensure that all possible degree requirements are met prior to transfer.
-There are many other universities that our students transfer to every year.

 In addition, to further assist international students in achieving their academic goals, Seattle Central now offers Transfer Admission Guarantee or Pathway letters, at the time of admission, from selected partner institutions.
 Please consult the webpage linked above for further details about these great opportunities.

 Finally, there are many other universities that our students transfer to every year (see list of schools where our students have recently been admitted).
 These universities recognize the benefits of attending a community college for the first two year and are pleased to have international students who have already been successful at a community college transfer for their final two years.